 Get support Young adult stories Connell What cancer were you diagnosed with?
-Kidney Cancer, 32 What has helped you to thrive?
+Kidney Cancer What age were you diagnosed?
+32 What helped you to thrive?
 My health started to go downhill after that and I could hardly push my baby daughter in her pushchair to the end of my street.
 I made the decision I was not going out like that and decided to come off the treatment for a better quality of life and take matters into my own hands.
 Connell's Story At 32 years old, I considered myself to be a fit and healthy individual until the dreaded morning I passed blood in my urine.
 I went to my GP who referred me to the hospital for abdominal scans which showed up a 6.7 cm diameter tumour growing from my kidney.
 I had surgery to remove my kidney/tumour soon after to which everyone thought was a success.
 I had noticed a little lump on the side of my head to which everyone thought was a sebaceous cyst.
 I had this removed about 5 months after my kidney surgery and 2 weeks later got a phone call from my consultants' secretary saying he would like to see me the following day.
 Straight away I knew something wasn’t right.
 I went and was told that the cyst was actually a metastasis of my kidney cancer which meant it had spread.
 I went from having Stage 3 kidney cancer which was thought to have been contained to the kidney to Stage 4 metastasised cancer.
 The outlook was looking bleak and I was put on a new type of chemo treatment taken orally to which I was told I would be on indefinitely.
 My health started to go downhill after that and I could hardly push my baby daughter in her pushchair to the end of my street.
 I made the decision I was not going out like that and decided to come off the treatment for a better quality of life and take matters into my own hands.
 I started to research people who had beaten it and what they had done.
 I attended a raw food health programme and bought myself a juicer.
 I started to juice a pint of organic vegetables every day and cut out sugar from my diet.
 I gradually cut out meat than fish then dairy and tried as much as possible to follow a vegan type diet.
 By doing all this I’ve basically alkalise my body to create a hostile environment for cancer and my scans have thankfully been clear ever since.
 It is always a worry with Stage 4 cancer that it will return but hopefully by continuing to follow this diet and lifestyle it won’t.
 I have enrolled in a Nutritional Therapy course with the College of Naturopathic Medicine as I am really passionate and positive about this lifestyle.
 I have also started a website and blog Savour Life as I love nothing better than helping other people on their journey by sharing the knowledge I have experienced.